 What are pressure ulcers?

-Pressure ulcers – also called pressure injuries, bedsores or decubitus ulcers – are sores that develop on the body in areas where blood supply to the tissues has been reduced due to prolonged pressure.
+Pressure ulcers – also referred to as pressure damage, pressure injuries, bedsores or decubitus ulcers – are usually seen on the skin as red, purple or discoloured areas, which may progress into blistering or open wounds.
+These can develop on bony areas of the body such as the back, bottom or heels or in areas where the blood supply to the tissues has been reduced due to prolonged pressure.

-They can happen to anyone, but usually affect people confined to bed or who sit in a chair or wheelchair for long periods of time.
-If you are at risk you should be regularly monitored and offered advice and treatment to reduce the risk of pressure ulcers, but sometimes they can develop even with the highest standards of care.
+They can happen to anyone, but usually affect people who spend more time in bed or those who sit in a chair or wheelchair for long periods of time.
+If you are at risk of pressure damage you should be offered advice on how to reduce your risk and this will usually include information on:

-While pressure ulcers can appear anywhere on the body, they are most commonly seen over bony areas such as the heels, ankles, hips and pelvis.
+While pressure ulcers can appear anywhere on the body, they are most commonly seen over bony areas such as the heels, ankles, hips, spine and buttocks.

 Pressure ulcers form when blood flow to the tissues of the skin and surrounding area is reduced.

 When a person is sitting or lying on a surface the pressure between the seat/mattress and the body compresses the capillaries in this area.
-This is especially noticeable over bony areas, like your heels or pelvis.
+This is especially noticeable over bony areas, like your heels, buttocks and tailbone (coccyx).
 Just like squeezing a hosepipe if this pressure is high enough it can reduce blood flow through these capillaries or even stop it altogether.

 For more information on these forces, see our article Shear and Friction in Pressure Ulcer Development.